What is Sonja Morgan's net worth?

 In October 2016 she made her Off-Broadway acting debut in Sex Tips for Straight Women from a Gay Man, in which Sonja was played the character of a sexually repressed teacher while still incorporating her own signature bawdy sense of humor that RHONY viewers expect from her.
 In 2018 Sonja continued to perform her comedy routines at Improv Asylum and Cabaret alongside her friend and fellow RHONY, Countess Luann.

-Salary Highlights: Sonja Morgan makes $465,000 per episode for appearing on The Real Housewives of New York.
+Sonja Morgan makes $465,000 per episode for appearing on The Real Housewives of New York.

-She currently lives in a $1.6 million, two-bedroom high rise apartment in the Columbus Circle area of Manhattan.
+Sonja also owns a $1.6 million, two-bedroom high rise apartment in the Columbus Circle area of Manhattan.
 The apartment has a small balcony offering birds-eye views of busy Columbus Circle 12 stories below.